My Home Hero: Manga

-The manga is licensed in France by Kurokawa, in Spain by ECC Ediciones, and in North America by Kodansha USA.
+The manga is licensed in North America by Kodansha USA.
+The first volume was released on February 28, 2023.

-Volume list
+Volumes

 Anime

 An anime television series adaptation was announced on June 19, 2022.
 The series is produced by Tezuka Productions and directed by Takashi Kamei, with scripts written by Kōhei Kiyasu, character designs by Masatsune Noguchi, and music composed by Kenji Kawai.
-It is set to premiere on April 2, 2023, on Tokyo MX and BS NTV.
+It aired from April 2 to June 18, 2023, on Tokyo MX and BS NTV.
 The opening theme song is "Ai no Uta" (愛の歌) by Chiai Fujikawa, while the ending theme song is "Decided" by Dizzy Sunfist.

-Crunchyroll licensed the series outside of Asia.
+Crunchyroll licensed the series for streaming outside of Asia, and the namesake company released it on a Blu-ray Disc set on May 28, 2024.
+Medialink licensed the series in South, Southeast Asia and Oceania (except Australia and New Zealand), streaming it on its Ani-One Asia YouTube channel.

+Episodes

+Live-action

+A live-action television drama and live-action film was announced on August 21, 2023.
+Both adaptations are directed by Takahiro Aoyama.
+The ten-episode television drama was broadcast on MBS and TBS' Dramaism programming block from October 25 to December 20, 2023.
+The live-action film premiered in Japanese theatres on March 8, 2024.

 Reception

-As of June 2022, the manga had over 2 million copies in circulation.
+By June 2022, the manga had over 2 million copies in circulation.

 Erwan Lafleuriel of IGN France called the first volume of My Home Hero a "very effective thriller" and compared its premise to the American television series Breaking Bad.